 Hastings

 § This page gives an overview of the Hastings local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hastings, on the East Sussex coast, is a historic seaside town with links to the famous 1066 Battle of Hastings, fought nearby at Battle Abbey.
 The Old Town is full of narrow streets, timber-framed buildings, and fishing huts, while the seafront has piers, amusements, and cultural venues such as Hastings Contemporary.
 Hastings Country Park and the East and West Hills rise above the town with sweeping views of the Channel, while pebble beaches and cliffs frame the coastline.
 Its landscape is a blend of seaside, heritage, and rugged hillsides.

-The administrative boundary of Hastings can be viewed on OpenStreetMap: District Boundary of Hastings.
+The administrative boundary of Hastings can also be viewed on OpenStreetMap: District Boundary of Hastings.

 Key Facts about Hastings